 - Found not criminally responsible by reason of insanity with respect to a criminal charge; or

-- Found not competent to stand trial with respect to a criminal charge.3
+- Found not competent to stand trial with respect to a criminal charge.4

-Note that these reporting requirements only apply if the person was judicially committed after a hearing (and is therefore subject to the Maine prohibition against firearm possession)5.
-Maine does not require the reporting of individuals who have been committed through emergency procedures, but who have not yet been granted a hearing.6
+Note that these reporting requirements only apply if the person was judicially committed after a hearing (and is therefore subject to the Maine prohibition against firearm possession)6.
+Maine does not require the reporting of individuals who have been committed through emergency procedures, but who have not yet been granted a hearing.7

-For general information on the background check process and categories of prohibited purchasers or possessors, see the Maine Background Checks section and the section entitled Maine Prohibited Purchasers Generally.
+For general information on the background check process and standards regarding eligibility to purchase or possess firearms, see the Maine Background Check Procedures and Firearm Prohibitions sections.

-Other duties of mental health professionals: Mental health professionals must notify law enforcement if he or she has reason to believe a person committed to a mental institution has access to firearms12.
-Additionally, mental health facilities, upon discharge of a patient, are required to make inquiries and documentation of those inquiries into access by the patient to firearms and to notify the patient, the patient’s family and any other caregivers that possession, ownership or control of a firearm by the person to be discharged is prohibited by Maine law13.
+Other duties of mental health professionals: Mental health professionals are generally required to notify law enforcement if they have reason to believe a person committed to a mental institution has access to firearms13.
+Additionally, mental health facilities, upon discharge of a patient, are required to make inquiries and documentation of those inquiries into access by the patient to firearms and to notify the patient, the patient’s family and any other caregivers that possession, ownership or control of a firearm by the person to be discharged is prohibited by Maine law14.

 - Me.
 Stat., 34-B, § 3864(12).

 - Me.
 Stat., 34-B, § 3864(12); Me.
 Stat., 25 § 1541(3)(C).

 - Me.
 Stat., 15 § 393(4-A).
 The application must be accompanied by a report from an independent licensed psychologist or psychiatrist.
 The Commissioner must notify, and request relevant information from, local law enforcement.
 Id.